690210A 10th

 Barrie Wilson (dr)

-Mick Taylor gets introduced to the public as new Rolling Stones-member.
+Mick Taylor gets introduced to the public as new member of The Rolling Stones.

 690613C 13th June: US TV (ABC) ‘Music Scene’, London.